 Market ViewMarket View

 How much longer can the US expansion last?
 At 96 months, the current recovery is already one of the longest on record.
 Another year and half and it will break the all-time mark set by the banner expansion of the 1990s.
 Still, based on the indicators we monitor most closely for recession risk, QMA now considers the odds of a downturn before the end of 2018 to be low.
-As QMA's Q4 2017 Outlook & Review discusses, this "To Be Continued" theme is part of the reason the Asset Allocation team has a moderate overweight in stocks and other risk-based assets after having recently added exposure to US value, financial and small-cap stocks, which we view as due for a catch-up in relative performance, particularly now that tax reform appears back on the front burner.
+As QMA's Q4 2017 Outlook & Review discusses, this "To Be Continued" theme is part of the reason the Global Multi-Asset Solutions team has a moderate overweight in stocks and other risk-based assets after having recently added exposure to US value, financial and small-cap stocks, which we view as due for a catch-up in relative performance, particularly now that tax reform appears back on the front burner.

 Compared to how we began the year, with hopes for a major boost from Washington and inevitable surge in US GDP, the first six months of 2017 would have to rate a major disappointment.
 Political headwinds have greatly reduced expectations for fiscal stimulus and the US is back to bumping along at its post-financial crisis new normal of 2%.
 Hiring has been robust but wages essentially flat.
 Profit growth has been strong.
 However, inflation has actually backed up a tenth of a percent or two.
 So, why then has the US stock market already gained nearly 10% for the year?
 As QMA’s Q3 2017 Outlook & Review discusses, it gets to one of the old adages of investing – that sometimes no news is good news.